-Thus it is clear that if any any dispute arises regarding dispute of waqf property only tribunal has jurisdiction to hear.
-Your tenants right is directly connected with title of the waqf property so only waqf tribunal has jurisdiction to hear.
+Thus it is clear that if any dispute arises regarding the dispute of waqf property the only tribunal has jurisdiction to hear.
+Your tenants right is directly connected with the title of the waqf property so only waqf tribunal has jurisdiction to hear.
 But in your case dispute of tenancy is another and distinct matter from waqf property.

-Tenancy is connected with the civil right of tenant, he cannot be evicted from the rented property in contravention of due process of law i.e. rent control act.
-However property belongs to waqf but disputed right is a civil right so it is purely a civil nature suit which shall execusively be heard by civil court [West bengal Waqf board vs Anis Fatma Begum AIR 2010 SC].
+The tenancy is connected with the civil right of the tenant, he cannot be evicted from the rented property in contravention of due process of law i.e. rent control act.
+However, the property belongs to waqf but disputed right is a civil right so it is purely a civil nature suit which shall exclusively be heard by the civil court [West Bengal Waqf board vs Anis Fatma Begum AIR 2010 SC].

-So you should avoid to file any writ in High Court but you should file a regular suit in civil court.
+So you should avoid filing any writ in High Court but you should file a regular suit in civil court.